 How Generic Drug is Different from the Branded Drug?

-• As patented drugs include huge investment in the entire process, including research, development, marketing, and promotion, so the price of drugs is very high.
+- As patented drugs include huge investments in the entire process, including research, development, marketing, and promotion, the price of drugs is very high.
 On the other hand, this cost is not there in generic drugs, so they are affordable.

-• As soon as the patent term is about to expire other manufacturers with the approval of the FDA can sell these drugs under the generic drug version.
+- As soon as the patent term is about to expire other manufacturers with the approval of the FDA can sell these drugs under the generic drug version.
 These drugs don’t involve huge manufacturing costs; hence can be sold at a discounted price to customers.
-Also, once the drug is available under generic version there is a lot of competition in the market, which brings down the cost of the drug.
-Currently, almost half of the prescription includes generic drugs.
+Also, once the drug is available under the generic version there is a lot of competition in the market, which brings down the cost of the drug.
+Currently, almost half of the prescriptions include generic drugs.

 A generic drug should contain active ingredients similar to the brand name, however, inactive ingredients can differ.
 Inactive ingredients include preservatives, colors, or other fillers.
 So, to offer a generic drug in the market it is important for a pharmaceutical company to market their drug with the bioequivalency proof to the Food and Drug Administration (FDA).